Dmac9244/LSDJTune/README.md

 - `-b` only takes one of the standard note names, and can't take any newly generated ones.

 - `--cents` and `--ratio` start on the base note.

+## Note

+Due to the limitations of the Game Boy hardware, the frequency table this script writes to the GB will always be out of tune.
+In fact, any scale one wishes to write will be out of tune, as the GB hardware isn't able to reproduce every possible frequency.
+The table the script outputs tells you how out of tune each note is going to be both in hertz and in cents.
+It kinda sucks, but I guess if you *really* need your chiptune to be in tune, you can do some post-processing with something like Melodyne which can work with Scala files for microtonal tuning, but I have personally found that I seem to prefer the naturally 'out of tune' sound.